How to Avoid Ecommerce Payment Failures and Keep Revenue Flowing

 < Back to resources

-Research shows that online merchants lose over 60% customers who experience a failed transaction.
+• Online merchants lose over 60% of customers who experience a failed transaction.[1]

 For most businesses, checkout conversions—and the customer shopping experience—is the top priority.
-Yes, customer experience is critically important, but equally vital to running a successful online business is attentiveness to the entire online transaction, including what happens during—and after—each and every step of the checkout process.
+Yes, customer experience is critically important, but attentiveness to the entire online transaction, including what happens during—and after—each step in the process, is equally vital to running a successful online business.

 2. Processing errors.
 These errors occur after a consumer seemingly completes an online purchase but something along the way prevents the transaction from being fully processed.
 We’ll call this back-end payment processing.